root systems

 Black Root Rot of Strawberry, HYG-3028-94

 ... first appearance of symptoms.
 Diagnosis is made by digging up declining plants and examining their root systems, about the time that fruit begin to color.
-Abundant fleshy white roots and fine ... roots turns black.
-Potential Causes Several different fungi have been implicated as causes of black root rot, as have certain environmental stresses such as cold injury, soil compaction, and excessive water ...
+Abundant fleshy white roots and fine lateral ... stresses such as cold injury, soil compaction, and excessive water in the root zone.
+In some soils, black root rot has been associated with an interaction between a particular soilborne fungus and ...

 ohioline.osu.edu